Waterton Lakes National Park

-- Never put people (especially children) at risk by posing them with wildlife;
+- Never put people at risk by posing them with wildlife.

-- Do not entice wildlife with food or by simulating animal calls;
+- Do not try to entice wildlife by feeding or by simulating animal calls (i.e. elk bugling).

 - Date modified :